eniware-org/IDS-Project/sphinx/source/1qu-Overview.rst

 ------------------

 The Quanta LB4M is a modular Gigabit Ethernet backbone switch designed for adaptability and scalability.
-The Switch can utilize up to 48 Gigabit Ethernet ports (SFP?) to function as a central distribution hub for other switches, switch groups, or routers.
+The Switch can utilize up to 48 Gigabit Ethernet ports to function as a central distribution hub for other switches, switch groups, or routers.
 The one built-in 1000/100/10 Ethernet ports for out of service.
 The LB4M also provides SFP+ interfaces for 10-Giga port on the daughter board.
 The number of 10-Giga ports depend on selecting daughter board.